Courses Offered

 (Cross-listed with Anthro 4418F)

-Trish Markert Day & time TBD, See dept. for classroom Course Outline
+Trish Markert Wednesday, 9:30am-12:30pm, See dept. for classroom Course Outline

 9225A - Reading & Writing Ethnography

 This course explores current approaches to reading and writing ethnography in sociocultural anthropology.
-Through close readings of ethnographic texts, we will explore issues of genre, style, voice, narrative, and representation in anthropological writing
+Through close readings of ethnographic texts, we will explore issues of genre, style, voice, narrative, and representation in anthropological writing.

 (Cross-listed with Anthro 4495F)